 6. Podcast Marketing – Publish at Strategic Times

 What you don’t want to do is upload podcasts whenever you like.
 While you can do that, the best approach to improve your podcast marketing is to have a consistent schedule on how often you release new episodes.
+Whether that be once a week or several times a week, keep it on the same day so people know when to tune in.

 A best practice is to post your podcast episodes on specific weekdays.
 This will help your audience know when to expect your new releases and better anticipate and prepare for them.